University of Arizona (Philosophy)

 Introduction to Philosophy, Houston Community College, Houston, TX; Introduction to Philosophy, San Jacinto College, Pasadena, Texas;

-Business English, Business mathematics, variety of computer programs, Texas School of Business, Houston, TX Because I am employed full-time during the work week, I am only available to tutor on weekends.
+Business English, Business mathematics, variety of computer programs, Texas School of Business, and Mansfield Business College, Houston, TX Because I am employed full-time during the work week, I am only available to tutor on weekends.

 As far as we know, Mr. Lynn Circle is experienced tutor.
 He knows my daughter's weak points and is clearly planning to help.
 He got the points that we need.
 We will be continuing with him.